JoacimLord/LFW_BubbleSort/README.md

-# The Luna Framework(LFW) - Visualization (Bubble Sort Algorithm)
+# # LFW (The Luna Framework) - Visualization (Bubble Sort Algorithm)

 # Disclaimer

-This demo was written with an old version of the API and it might have changed since then.
+This demo was written with an old version of the API and has been changed alot since then.
+The functionality reached from main.cpp is working the same way.

 # How To Get Started